portworx/px-docs/create-px-enterprise-cluster.md

 ![Name a new cluster](images/clusters-new.png "Name a new cluster")

+(The "Existing Cluster" option should not be used, unless so directed by Portworx Support)

 ## Step 2: Run discovery on a server node

 You will now add your first server node to the storage cluster.
 Click **Get Startup Script** for the cluster you just created.
 The window below appears with a `curl` command.
 This `curl` example includes an authentication token and downloads the PX-Enterprise Docker container.